CHEM 416-2

 |

-(4 credits, Spring) An introduction to the electronic structure of extended materials systems from both a chemical bonding and a condensed matter physics perspective.
+(4 credits) An introduction to the electronic structure of extended materials systems from both a chemical bonding and a condensed matter physics perspective.
 The course will discuss materials of all length scales from individual molecules to macroscopic three-dimensional crystals, but will focus on zero, one, and two dimensional inorganic materials at the nanometer scale.
 Specific topics include semiconductor nanocrystals, quantum wires, carbon nanotubes, and conjugated polymers.
 Two weekly lectures of 75 minutes each.
-Cross listed with OPT 429.
-Prerequisites: CHEM 251 or an equivalent course on introductory quantum mechanics.
+Cross listed with OPT 429 and MSC 456.

 |